SeisSol/SeisSol/Documentation/supermuc.rst

 3. Install libxsmm, PSpaMM and ASAGI

-| See :ref:`installing_libxsmm`, :ref:`installing_pspamm` and :ref:`installing_ASAGI`.
+See :ref:`installing_libxsmm`, :ref:`installing_pspamm` and :ref:`installing_ASAGI`.
-| Note that on project pr63qo, we already installed and shared these libraries (no need to install).
+Note that on project pr63qo, we already installed and shared libxsmm and ASAGI (but not pspamm).
-| The compiled libs are in /hppfs/work/pr63qo/di73yeq4/myLibs/xxxx/build with xxxx=ASAGI or libxsmm.
+The compiled libs are in /hppfs/work/pr63qo/di73yeq4/myLibs/xxxx/build with xxxx=ASAGI or libxsmm.
-| If you need to compile ASAGI, copy the following to fix_submodules.sh and run it within ASAGI to get submodules/utils cloned.
+If you need to compile ASAGI, copy the following to fix_submodules.sh and run it within ASAGI to get submodules/utils cloned.

 .. code-block:: bash